ktkolasa/IslandCounter/README.md

 1000100<br>
 1100000<br>
 ---
-Ways run tests:
+Ways to run tests:
 1. Uncomment line
 >#RUN pytest
 >
 in Dockerfile.
+Tests will be run during build.

-2. Setup and activate python virtual env and run:
+2. Setup and activate python virtual env and run there
 >pytest

 or
 >make test
+3. To run full suite of tests including the ones tagged as long-running (memory-consuming), run:
+> pytest --longrun

 ---